srcML/srcML/doc/srcml_input.md

 The following signals may be used to control srcml:

 SIGUSR1
 : Toggles verbose option.
-Useful with multiple input files as in the `TODO` option.
+Useful with multiple input files.

 SIGINT
 : Completes current file translation (and output) with multiple input